aitu-dk/webpage/src/pages/blog/multimodal.md

 introduces **Kosmos-1**, a **multimodal large language model (MLLM)**, that is capable of understanding both image and natural language (or a mix of them).
-It is an exciting new development in the world of large language models (LLMs) that some belief to be a possible path towards generally intelligent systems (AGI) 🧠.
+It is an exciting new development in the world of large language models (LLMs) that some believe to be a possible path towards generally intelligent systems (AGI) 🧠.

 We are excited to share the core ideas behind the architecture, as well as our